 - A. Under this Agreement, the Contractor shall provide those services, which are dictated by attached Addenda, Schedules and/or Attachments.
 The Contractor agrees to be knowledgeable in and apply all pertinent local, State, and Federal laws and regulations; including, but not limited to those referenced in the body of this Agreement.
-In the event information in the Addenda, Schedules and/or Attachments conflicts with the basic Agreement, then information in the Addenda, Schedules and/or Attachments shall take precedence to the extent permitted by law. - B. Contractor shall provide Crisis Residential Treatment (CRT) program services to San Bernardino County Transitional Age Youth (TAY), age 18-25 years of age, experiencing an acute psychiatric episode or crisis who will benefit from voluntary short-term crisis residential treatment services as an alternative to hospitalization, which is further described in Addendum I for TAY CRT Services. - C. Limitations on Moral Grounds - Contractor shall not be required to provide, reimburse for, or provide coverage of a counseling or referral service if the Contractor objects to the service on moral or religious grounds. - If Contractor elects not to provide, reimburse for, or provide coverage of a counseling or referral service because of an objection on moral or religious grounds, it must furnish information about the services it does not cover as follows: - a.
+In the event information in the Addenda, Schedules and/or Attachments conflicts with the basic Agreement, then information in the Addenda, Schedules and/or Attachments shall take precedence to the extent permitted by law. - B. Contractor shall provide support services to residents of San Bernardino County who are victims of rape, incest, and sexual abuse. - C. Limitations on Moral Grounds - 1.
+Contractor shall not be required to provide, reimburse for, or provide coverage of a counseling or referral service if the Contractor objects to the service on moral or religious grounds. - 2.
+If Contractor elects not to provide, reimburse for, or provide coverage of a counseling or referral service because of an objection on moral or religious grounds, it must furnish information about the services it does not cover as follows: - a.
 To DBH: - i.
 After executing this Contract; - ii.
 Whenever Contractor adopts the policy during the term of the Contract; - b.
 Consistent with the provisions of 42 Code of Federal Regulations part 438.10: - i.
 To potential beneficiaries before and during enrollment; and - ii.
-To beneficiaries at least thirty (30) days prior to the effective date of the policy for any particular service. - D. Contractor is prohibited from offering Physician Incentive Plans, as defined in Title 42 CFR Sections 422.208 and 422.210, unless approved by DBH in advance that the Plan(s) complies with the regulations.

-- E. Contractor agrees to submit reports as requested and required by the County and/or the Department of Health Care Services (DHCS). - F. Data Collection and Performance Outcome Requirements
+To beneficiaries at least thirty (30) days prior to the effective date of the policy for any particular service. - D. Contractor is prohibited from offering Physician Incentive Plans, as defined in Title 42 CFR Sections 422.208 and 422.210, unless approved by DBH in advance that the Plan(s) complies with the regulations. - E. Contractor agrees to submit reports as requested and required by the County and/or the Department of Health Care Services (DHCS). - F. Data Collection and Performance Outcome Requirements